 It's best to have several of these sources of income to ensure you have enough to live comfortably.
-When considering where your retirement income will come from, an important aspect to consider is the diversification of your portfolio.
-This can help alleviate market risks and protect your current or future revenues.
+Social Security pays a portion of your retirement income with money that is withdrawn from your gross amount every time someone receives a payment.
+The amount you receive is based on what you earned during your working years.
+When considering where your retirement income will come from, it's important to diversify your portfolio to protect against market risks and protect your current or future revenues.

 Knowing your average retirement income can help you assess how healthy your finances are and whether you need to reevaluate your plans.
 It can also help you determine solid goals for your retirement savings and approximately how much you'll want to distribute on a regular basis.
 My goal is to help you take the guesswork out of retirement planning or find the best insurance coverage at the cheapest rates for you.
 Vanguard offers a free retirement income calculator that anyone can use to estimate how much money they may need after retiring.